Todd Murtha Todd Murtha

 Volunteering isn’t just good for your brain — it’s good for your body too:

-Greater happiness: Research shows that people who volunteer are happier, and that volunteering changes people to become happier than they were before volunteering.
+• Greater happiness: Research shows that people who volunteer are happier, and that volunteering makes people happier than they were before.

-One powerful theory psychologists point to is the Generativity Drive — the desire to contribute to the well-being of other people, including future generations.
-Erik Erikson, a developmental psychologist, described generativity as a core human motivation — especially in adulthood — that brings deep psychological satisfaction.
-In other words, we’re wired to feel good when we help.
+It’s called the Generativity Drive — the desire to contribute to the well-being of other people, including future generations.
+Erik Erikson, a developmental psychologist, described generativity as a core human motivation that brings deep psychological satisfaction.
+In other words, we’re wired to feel good when we help, and we do.

 3. Move Your Body, Boost Your Mood — Twice the Benefits